System Security Assurance: A Systematic Literature Review: Security Assurance: Challenges and Gaps

-\item \textit{Security assurance Tool}: A tool is required that helps to measure the system's security level so that overall security of the system can be improved and maintained \cite{pham2008near}. \item \textit{ CC Protection Profile for Trusted Computing Features}: Protection profile is a document that assists with the formulation of a set of objectives and requirements for a specific category of products based on CC.
+A protection profile is a document that assists in formulating a set of objectives and requirements for a specific category of products based on CC.
 Protection profile products can be validated and certified against the protection target.
-There exist some protection profiles for secure operating systems; however, no appropriate protection profile is available that considers trusted computing features such as trusted channels, trusted boots, and sealing \cite{lohr2009modeling}. \item \textit{Automation of Security Assurance}: Automated information security analysis, validation, evaluation, and testing approaches are required to obtain the evidence regarding security strength or security performance in the software products and telecommunication system \cite{savola2009software}.
-On the other hand, automation of the security assurance process in open source software is also essential.
-Since open-source software is subjected to frequent updates, therefore automation process should be able to incorporate these updates \cite{rauf2017towards}. \item \textit{Identification and Prediction of Security vulnerability}: Early identification of security vulnerabilities in the source code is an essential and challenging task in the software development process.
-Vulnerabilities can affect the system's confidentiality, integrity, and availability and thus cause severe damage to an organization \cite{hovsepyan2016newer}. \end{enumerate}
+There exist some protection profiles for secure operating systems; however, no appropriate protection profile is available that considers trusted computing features such as trusted channels, trusted boots, and sealing \cite{lohr2009modeling}.